zeljkoobrenovic/grounded-architecture/_posts/2022-09-26-decision-intelligence.md

 "Excessive complexity is nature's punishment for organizations that are unable to make decisions." -Gregor Hohpe
 </div>

-Now, in this chapter, I want to share some golden nuggets I've gleaned from her teachings and how I've used them in the wild world of IT.
+In this chapter, I want to share some golden nuggets I've gleaned from her teachings and how I've used them in the wild world of IT.
 IT architects, like decision-making ninjas, face critical choices every day.
 Here's how they flex their decision intelligence: